futureverse/marshal/OVERVIEW.md

   * [ ] Implement efficient, recursive `marshal()` for sets such as lists and environments

-  * [ ] After marshalling an object, or, say, a list of objects, investigate if we can leverage R's serialization framework to automatically unmarshal objects via `base::serialize(..., refhook = unmarshal)`.
+  * [ ] After marshalling an object, or, say, a list of objects, investigate if we can leverage R's serialization framework to automatically unmarshal objects via `base::unserialize(..., refhook = unmarshal)`.
 We might be able to do this by having `marshal()` appending a "trigger" reference to the marshalled object